 Still hunting is the art of sneaking around undetected in the forest in the hopes of getting close enough for a shot.
 20-30 yards is ideal.
 You have to use all your smarts for this type of Bow Hunting; although moose have very poor eyesight they more than make up for it with sense of smell and hearing.
 Just look at the size of their nose and ears!
 Make use of wet and or windy days to cover up your movement sounds and always approach facing into the wind while bow hunting moose.

-Stand hunting out of a Gorilla Silverback treestand or a ground blind requires a lot of patience.
+Stand hunting out of a ground blind requires a lot of patience.
 You must rely on the moose coming to you.
 Once you have located your stand in a prime spot for bow hunting moose; for instance a natural funnel or trail that moose use on a regular basis then you may get that opportunity.

 Watch a video of moose hunting from a stand, see a great example of how hunting from a stand and calling is a very effective way of bow hunting moose.

 Now that you have decided where and how you will bow hunt moose you need to equip yourself.

 The use of a Montana Moose Decoy can make or break the day when it comes to bow hunting moose.
 The importance of getting your targeted bull moose in close cannot be understated.
 How else can you get a bull in so close and be undetected unless you offer an enticing distraction... how about a sexy cow moose?
 Read our Montana Moose Decoy review.

 Bows: There are many reputable bow manufacturers out there, and many professional hunters use their products.
 I have been using a Mathews Compound bow for the past 3 years while bow hunting moose and I am very satisfied with it.
 I choose this bow because we have a dealer nearby where I can get service if I need it.

 I have my eye on a PSE Bow-Madness for my next bow, I’ve seen it in action and I am quite impressed.